nextauthjs/docs/docs/adapters/dynamodb.md

 - Querying relations is faster than with multi-table schemas (for eg. retrieving all sessions for a user).
 - Only one table needs to be replicated, if you want to go multi-region.

-Here is a schema of the table :
+Here is the default schema of the table:

 ![DynamoDB Table](https://i.imgur.com/hGZtWDq.png)

-You can create this table with infrastrcuture as code using [aws cdk](https://github.com/aws/aws-cdk) with the following table definition:
+You can create this table with infrastructure as code using [aws cdk](https://github.com/aws/aws-cdk) with the following table definition:

 ```javascript title=stack.ts
 new dynamodb.Table(this, `NextAuthTable`, {